 Renew your post

 If your product has not sold yet and has been listed for at least 7 days, you can renew your listing.
-This will “bump” your listing back to the top of the results—for free.
-As more sellers list new products, your listing will be pushed back down the list.
+This will “bump” your listing back to the top of the results — for free!
+As more sellers list or renew products, your listing will be pushed back down the list.

 To do this, go to the Marketplace, click “Your Account,” then “Your Listings.”

-Find your listing and click on the 3-dot icon in the listing thumbnail.
+Find your listing and click on “Renew.”
 In the drop-down menu that appears, there will be an option to renew your listing.

 Expand to other marketplaces

-If Facebook Marketplace is your first taste of ecommerce, you can eventually move onto more advanced selling marketplaces such as Amazon and eBay.
+If Facebook Marketplace is your first taste of ecommerce, you can eventually move onto more advanced selling marketplaces like Amazon and eBay.

-Ebay is still alive and well, with 183 million active buyers worldwide—over 70% of that traffic coming from the U.S. Ebay is probably the next step up from Facebook Marketplace, as you can easily set up an account and sell similar products.
+Ebay is still alive and well, with 147 million active buyers worldwide, over 70% of whom are coming from the U.S. Ebay is probably the next step up from Facebook Marketplace, as you can easily set up an account and sell similar products.

-Amazon has an audience of millions, including 83% of all U.S. consumers.
+Amazon has an audience of millions, and will account for almost 40% of all US retail ecommerce sales this year.
 Needless to say, it’s a great place to launch and grow an ecommerce business.
 On top of that, Amazon’s sophisticated fulfillment network (Fulfillment by Amazon) makes shipping a breeze.

 If you’re interested in selling on Amazon, check out our in-depth guide here.